 Most Common Driver Errors

 - Going too fast.
-A driver can be going too fast even if traveling the speed limit if the road conditions, surrounding conditions or bad weather make the speed unsafe.
+Speed limits exist for a reason - safety.
+A driver can be going too fast even if traveling the speed limit if the presence of pedestrians, road conditions, or surrounding circumstances make the speed unsafe.

-- Turning without looking for people on the street or sidewalk.
+- Turning without looking for pedestrians on the street or sidewalk.

 - Driving while under the influence of alcohol or drugs.

 Safety starts with awareness.
-Drivers who keep in mind these common causes of collisions with people are more likely to avoid potentially fatal collisions.
+Drivers who consider these common causes of collisions with people are more likely to avoid potentially injurious and fatal pedestrian motor vehicle collisions.

-If you were injured or someone you love was killed, you may need the services of a pedestrian accident attorney.
-You need an advocate who will investigate and discover whether a driver or owner or both should be held liable for your accident.
-Please consider contacting the Chicago attorneys at the Blumenshine Law Group - (312)766-1000 or email at firstname.lastname@example.org for a free consultation and case evaluation.
+If you were injured or someone you love was killed in a pedestrian accident case, you will likely benefit from the services of a pedestrian accident attorney.
+You need an advocate who will investigate and discover whether a driver, owner, or both should be held liable for your accident and the financial recovery to which you may be entitled.
+Don't hesitate to contact the Chicago pedestrian accident attorneys at the Blumenshine Law Group by phone or text at (312)766-1000 or email us at [email protected] for a free consultation and case evaluation.